Skip to main content

 For scripts, the CLI, the SDKs, and other integrations, authenticate with an OAuth2 access token sent as a bearer token:

 You obtain a token by signing in through the browser or device flow.
 The CLI and SDKs run this flow for you, store the token, and refresh it automatically — so in practice you sign in once and let the client handle the rest.
-Tokens are short-lived and refreshed in the background.
-When you’re signed in to the DataErai web app, requests are authenticated with a session cookie.
-This is what the browser app uses; programmatic callers should use an access token instead.
+There is no separate “create an API key” page in the web app: a token is the result of completing the sign-in flow.
+The flow is PKCE-protected, and tokens carry read and write scopes by default (openid is also available to share your email).
+Access tokens are short-lived and a refresh token is exchanged for a fresh one in the background, so long-running clients keep working without you signing in again.

 Trying endpoints here